 Request digital copies of materials in our physical collections

 - Use our Quick Search or other search tools to find available content in our general circulating collections and Distinctive Collections.
-If an item is only available in print/hardcopy, you’ll be able to request a digital equivalent.
+If an item is only available in print/hard copy, order a digital equivalent by selecting “Request digital copy.”

 Request delivery of books, media, and more

-Please note that turnaround times are likely to be longer than usual, as our safety protocols limit the number of library staff on campus, and we are processing a high number of returns.
+Please note that turnaround times are likely to be longer than usual, as our safety protocols limit the number of library staff on campus.
 We will update this page as we learn more about the volume of requests and how quickly we can fulfill them.
 Thank you for your understanding.

 - Our Ask Us services are available online for general help, research, and reference questions.